 This topcoat dries almost immediately to the touch and has a long-lasting shine.
 The brush fans out and spreads the top coat evenly.
-My manicure looks better longer than with other topcoats I've tried.
-I hoped it would add strength to my nails, but it doesn't.
+I use two coats and my manicure looks good for at least one week.

 Trying to move away from Gel manicures and tried this top coat.
 Very happy and surprised!
 Dried very quickly TO TOUCH but still give it some time before putting on gloves.....lasted much longer than any other manicure I have had.....really good product.
 Worth the mine!

 Utter disappointment.
 2 days!
 Chipping on 5 fingers.
 I will redo tonight and see what "take two" does.
 They are still glossy looking, but pretty badly chipped. :(

 Update: after 4 attempts at making this work, I have to say it doesn't.
 Chips in 1 day.
 It's just not working for me.
 I've tried it with 3 different brand of high end polish.